ajitkbaral/Encoding-Decoding/README.md

 # File-Encode-Decode
-Encoding and decoding file text.
+Encoding and decoding txt file.
 For example, check decode.txt and encoding.txt